coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 ### Create a configuraton file
 In the folder source/configuration are several configuration files, used as templates for your own needs.
-The `configuration10.json` file is appropriate for Raspberry Pi deployments, but may need to be modified with a different number from 10.
+The `configuration10.json` file is appropriate for Raspberry Pi deployments, but may need to be modified.

 Make a copy of your selected and edited configuration file and call it `configuration.json`.

-Also, sonar executable configurations will be placed at `/mnt/data/configuration/`.
+Also, sonar executable configurations will be placed at `/mnt/sonar/configuration/`.
 Make that folder now with:
-`mkdir /mnt/data/configuration`
+`mkdir /mnt/sonar/configuration`

 ### Install the Docker container system